 Our world is full of hate and fear.
 Perfect strangers harm one another.
-People hate us for the color of our skin, what gender we love, what or who we worship.
-Our own home can be a place filled with vicious anger and abuse.
+People hate you for the color of your skin, what gender you identify with or love, what or who you worship.
+Your home, in which you’re likely currently quarantined, can even be a place filled with vicious anger and abuse.

-It can feel as if there is no safety.
+It can feel for some as if there is no safety.
 Anywhere.

-Sometimes, some unexpected someone can save your life.
+Sometimes, some unexpected someone can shield you from harm.
 Someone who doesn’t look like you, or share a similar story.
 Someone who arrives without fanfare and disappears, never expecting gratitude.

-Maybe he stopped for you in traffic, and if he hadn’t, that truck would have rolled over you instead of the curb.
-Maybe she saw your child running off from you in the park, and led him back to you.
-You’d been busy watching your other kids, and didn’t see.
-Maybe she heard the urgency in your voice, and found a way to get your mother in to see the doctor.
+Maybe he stopped for you in traffic, and if he hadn’t, that truck going way too fast might’ve rolled over you instead of the curb.
+Maybe she saw your child running off from you in the park, and led him back to you while you were busy tending to a younger child.
+Maybe it’s the neighbor who offered to drop off groceries to you…or an extra pack of toilet paper they found at the store.